rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 ## Is it production ready?

 At this time, I would not use Nushell to control your critical infrastructure.
+Nushell seems to be under heavy development.
+As of this writing, the version is 0.83.
+Much broke when I tried to use my config from 0.82.

 ## Installation